SHaroonShah/Readme-Developers-Hub---Production/docs/🚧 System User Guides/maintenance-guides/shipping-account/edit-shipping-account.md

 > 🚧 **_Important_**
 >
 > _The fields in the **Edit Shipping Account** form may differ based on the carrier account you choose.
-For more information on how to correctly fill these fields, refer to the [Carrier specific user guides](doc:carrier-specific-user-guides) section of our documentation._
+For more information on how to correctly fill these fields, refer to the <Anchor label="Carrier specific user guides" target="_blank" href="https://docs.intersoftsapient.net/v4.02_4.03_Testing/docs/carrrier-specific-user-guides#/">Carrier specific user guides</Anchor> section of our documentation._